 How Is the Disney World Mask Policy Enforced?

 It can get a little touchy, the mask enforcing.
 As someone that was in the parks for the Disney World reopening, I can assure you that folks are taking their own liberties by pushing the mask down below their noses, etc. While most of the guests are doing as told, there are a few that need some reminders.

 So, Disney world has cast members (employees) whose goal is to make sure we all are keeping with its mask policy.
-You’ll see them at park entrances and inside reminding guests to pull up their masks in the nicest possible way.
+You’ll see them at attraction and transportation entrances reminding guests to pull up their masks in the nicest possible way.
 They’ve also been spotted asking guests to move to the side of paths and remain stationary while eating & drinking.